emilija-smitaite/review-a-restaurant/README.md

 ## Heroku
 The project was developed in Gitpod, pushed to GitHub, and then deployed on Heroku.
+You will need to create [Heroku](https://www.heroku.com) account.
+1. Create requirements.txt file using the command:  pip3 freeze --local > requirements.txt
+2. Create procfile using command: echo web: python app.py > Procfile Remove empty line if there is one.
+3. Commit those two files to Github
+4. Create a new app in Heroku by clicking "New", "Create New App", give it unique name.
+5. From the dashboard click "Deploy" then "Deployment Method", select "GitHub".
+6. Find your repo and connect.
+7. In the dashboard click "Settings" then "Reveal Config Vars"
+8. Set Config Vars:<br>
+IP - 0.0.0.0<br>
+MONGO_DBNAME - USER_MONGODB_NAME<br>
+MONGO_URI - USER_MONGODB_URI<br>
+PORT -   5000<br>
+Secret_Key - USER_SECRET_KEY<br>
+9. Back to "Deploy" section, click "Enable Automatic Deploys"
+10. Your app URL can be found at "Settings", "App Information", "Heroku git URL".

 ## MongoDB Atlas for Database Usage
 Mongo DB Atlas was used for the project's backend database functionality. <br>